 The Offer in Compromise engagement is a contract between a person or entity and the Treasury Dept or more commonly the IRS.
 This contract will negate the person or entities tax liabilities to the IRS for alot less then what is owed.
 If the IRS believes that an alternative form of payment can be obtained they will exhaust all options before engaging the Offer In Compromise for the taxpayer or entity.

 In most engagements of Offer In Compromise, the IRS will reject the Offer In Compromise if the cash amount offered by the person or entity is equivalent to or greater then the reasonable amount the IRS could collect through normal IRS collection procedures.
 The reasonable amount of collection is the crucible that the IRS measures that a person or entity can repay through normal channels through liquidation, of homes, cars, and on hand bank accounts.
-The Reasonable Amount of Collection also includes future capitalizations by the person or entity as to their ability to repay there total tax debt in a 5 year period.
-These considerations must be calculated before attempting to file for an Offer In Compromise.
+The Reasonable Amount of Collection also includes future capitalization’s by the person or entity as to their ability to repay there total tax debt in a 5 year period.
+These considerations must be calculated before attempting to file for an Offer In Compromise with a potential collateral agreement.

 Doubt as to Liability